RevealBi/Documentation/en/general/register-sign-in.md

 ![Log in screen](images/log-in-screen.png)

-In Reveal, you can use your Office 365 or Google account credentials to log in.
+In Reveal, you can use your Office 365, Google or iCloud (*Apple*) account credentials to log in.
 You can also create an Infragistics user account.
 You'll only need to sign in once to automatically be logged in to the application, so there's no need to remember multiple passwords.